-Before you begin, a word to the wise: your house will smell very dankly of weed by the time your finished product is ready for consumption.
+Before you begin, a word of caution: your house will smell very dankly of weed by the time your finished product is ready for consumption.
+If heavy cannabis smell will cause issues, it may be wise to get a friend to make it for you.
 (The smell will be contained once you put a cork in the bottle and air your place out).

 The most important, and challenging, aspects of making cannabis oil is the infusion.
 But with a little practise and attention, you should easily be able to master the process.